-YORK KNIGHTS have suffered a serious injury blow, with head coach Mark Applegarth confirming that veteran Josh Griffin will be out for ‘three to four months’.
+YORK KNIGHTS have suffered a serious injury blow, with head coach Mark Applegarth confirming that veteran Josh Griffin will be out for up to four months.

-Griffin left the field early in York’s big win over Toulouse Olympique last weekend with the 35-year-old rupturing his pectoral.
+Griffin left the field early in York’s big win over Toulouse Olympique last Thursday with the 35-year-old rupturing a pectoral muscle.

-“He’s got a full rupture so he will be having surgery on it next week.
+“He’s got a full rupture so he will be having surgery on it next week,” Applegarth said.

 Applegarth knows the club will need to rally round Griffin following the injury.

-“I’m gutted for Josh in that sense.
-I know it’s hit him hard because he put a lot of effort into getting back to his old self.
+“I’m gutted for Josh – I know it’s hit him hard because he put a lot of effort into getting back to his old self.

 “Unfortunately, it’s part of the game and we will make sure we rally round him and get him back fit.